japila-books/spark-sql-internals/docs/execution-planning-strategies/DataSourceStrategy.md

 `pruneFilterProject` simply calls <<pruneFilterProjectRaw, pruneFilterProjectRaw>> with `scanBuilder` ignoring the `Seq[Expression]` input parameter.

-NOTE: `pruneFilterProject` is used when `DataSourceStrategy` execution planning strategy is <<apply, executed>> (for link:spark-sql-LogicalPlan-LogicalRelation.adoc[LogicalRelation] logical operators with a link:spark-sql-PrunedFilteredScan.adoc[PrunedFilteredScan] or a link:spark-sql-PrunedScan.adoc[PrunedScan]).
+NOTE: `pruneFilterProject` is used when `DataSourceStrategy` execution planning strategy is <<apply, executed>> (for spark-sql-LogicalPlan-LogicalRelation.md[LogicalRelation] logical operators with a spark-sql-PrunedFilteredScan.md[PrunedFilteredScan] or a spark-sql-PrunedScan.md[PrunedScan]).

 === [[selectFilters]] Selecting Catalyst Expressions Convertible to Data Source Filter Predicates (and Handled by BaseRelation) -- `selectFilters` Method